Gentle Introduction to Feature Scaling

 Since the variance $\sigma^2_{x'}$ is $1$, the standard deviation $\sigma_{x'}$ is of course also $1$.

-Simple example of standardising
+Simple example of standardizing

 Suppose we had the following dataset with one feature: